A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

-Instead of summarizing the whole meeting, generating summaries of a particular aspect of a meeting, such as decisions, actions, ideas and hypotheses, could also be concise and address specific needs.
-Previous works mainly generate decision summaries for the meeting \cite{meet-decision-1,meet-decision-2}.
-Recently, \newcite{qmsum} propose the query-based meeting summarization task, which aims to summarize the specific part of the meeting according the given general query and specific query.
+Instead of summarizing the whole meeting, generating meeting summaries of a particular aspect, such as decisions, actions, ideas and hypotheses, could also address specific needs.
+Recently, \newcite{qmsum} propose the query-based meeting summarization task, which aims to summarize the specific part of the meeting according to the given query.

-In addition to multi-party and multi-stream characteristics, meeting summarization is also a multi-modal task \cite{Renals2011AutomaticAO}.
+In addition to multi-party characteristics, meeting summarization has also been explored under the multi-modal setting.
 Meetings can include various types of non-verbal information that is displayed by the participants, such as audio, visual and motion features.
 These features may be useful for detecting important utterances in a meeting.
-Therefore, a majority of works study the extractive multi-modal meeting summarization problem by fusing verbal and non-verbal features to enrich the representation of the utterance \cite{meeting-modal-1,meeting-modal-2,meeting-modal-3}.
-Recently, \newcite{acl2019-limanling} study the abstractive multi-modal meeting summarization problem.
-They propose to use the non-verbal feature, namely Visual Focus Of Attention (VFOA), to highlight the importance of one utterance.
+Therefore, a majority of works study both the extractive and abstractive multi-modal meeting summarization problem by fusing verbal and non-verbal features to enrich the representation of the utterance \cite{acl2019-limanling}.

-\paragraph{Leaderboard:} To unify this research, \newcite{convosumm} already attempt to create a benchmark.
-Based on their efforts, we present a more comprehensive benchmark for AMI and ICSI using \textit{pyrouge} package, as shown in Table \ref{tab:ami_bench}.
+\paragraph{Leaderboard:} To unify this research direction, we systematically present a comprehensive leaderboard for two widely used meeting summarization datasets: the AMI and ICSI datasets, using \textit{pyrouge} package\footnote{https://pypi.org/project/pyrouge/}, as shown in Table \ref{tab:ami_bench}.

 \paragraph{Highlight:} Meetings always involve several participants with specific roles.
 Thus, it is necessary to model such distinctive role characteristics.
-Beside, the long transcripts also need the model to be capable of handling long sequences.
+Besides, the long transcripts also need the model to be capable of handling long sequences.
 Furthermore, the audio-visual recordings of meetings provide the opportunity for using multi-modal information.
 However, it is a double-edged sword.
 The error rate of automatic speech recognition systems and vision tools also pose challenges to the current models, which requires them to be more robust.